Patrick Caddell: 1984 presidential election

 After Carter's defeat in the 1980 presidential election, Caddell began to look for a candidate to run against Ronald Reagan in 1984.
 Senator John Glenn rejected him.
 Carter's Vice President Walter Mondale, who had disagreed with Caddell over the "malaise speech," instead hired Bob Beckel as campaign manager and Peter Hart as pollster.
-He tried to persuade Joe Biden, Dale Bumpers, and then Chris Dodd to run, but none of them was interested.
+He tried to persuade Joe Biden, Dale Bumpers, and then Chris Dodd to run, but none of them were interested.
 On New Year's Eve 1983, Caddell was hired by his longtime friend Senator Gary Hart, who had given Caddell his first job in national politics on the George McGovern campaign in 1972.
 Caddell was credited with Hart's stunning victory over Mondale in the 1984 New Hampshire primary.
 However, he was blamed for approving a television commercial attacking influential Chicago alderman Edward "Fast Eddie" Vrdolyak that inflicted significant damage to Hart's campaign.
 He was also accused of refusing to attend campaign meetings and only willing to deal with Hart directly.

 After Mondale defeated Hart in the 1984 Democratic presidential primaries, Caddell joined Mondale's campaign.
 He was tasked with polling, strategy, and debate prep.
 He was credited with devising Mondale's debate strategy in the first 1984 United States presidential debates.